 Early activities in the area were dated from 1500 but there is evidence of the mining industry there in the Roman area.

-The views from its historical industrial site can be stunning but there are some samples of how terrible were the work condition in the area as well.
-Over 500 people among women, children and men risked their lives day by day in the local mines.
+The views from its historical industrial site can be stunning but there are some samples of how terrible was the work condition in the area as well.
+Over 500 people among women, children, and men risked their lives day by day in the local mines.

-It can be spotted visiting the remains of the Crowns Engine Houses cling to the local cliffs.
+It can be spotted visiting the remains of the Crowns Engine Houses clinging to the local cliffs of Botollack mines.
 The lower of the two engine houses (above in the picture) was constructed in 1835 to pump water from the mine.

 The higher one was built in 1862 to provide winding power for the Boscawen Diagonal Shaft, running out under the sea.